lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 These features tell us about the workings and evolution of the symbiosis.
 For example, Ran et al. found pathways for the biosynthesis of phytohormones.
 These pathways may contribute to the growth and development of _Azolla_, indicating a two-way metabolic intertwined-ness between the two.
-Nitrogen gas is fixed with the nitrogenase enzyme into amonium.
+Nitrogen gas is fixed with the nitrogenase enzyme into ammonium.
 This costly process is powered by energy and redux from the cyanobacterium's own photosynthesis which remains intact.
-[Eily et al.; Ray 1979]
+[Ran; Eily et al.; Ray 1979]
-_Nostocs_ photosynthesis uses a slightly different colour green than the plant does, so they compete less for the same light.
+T. azollae_'s photosynthesis uses a slightly different colour green than the plant does, so they compete less for the same light.
 This association allows _Azolla_ to thrive on nitrogen-poor or even nitrogen-free water.
 In return _T. azollae_ is thought to get carbon compounds from the host plant.